 The UK boasts some of the most admired business schools in the world.
-We’ve taken a closer look at the top 5 (according to the FT Global MBA Ranking 2015) to help you pick the right MBA course for your student loan, lifestyle and aspirations.
+We’ve taken a closer look at the top 5 (according to the FT Global MBA Ranking 2015).

 Ranked third in the world by the Financial Times, LBS is the most recognised business school outside of the US.
 It’s no surprise then the School cultivates an international crowd, with 92% of the Class of 2017 from outside of the UK and representing a whopping 68 nationalities.
 David Simpson, LBS’ admissions director, says, “Cultural and professional diversity are the elements our students really value; they get to meet and build connections with individuals from all over the world.”